A Genetic Algorithm for Generating Extreme Examples in Arithmetic Dynamics: Open Problems to Arithmetic Dynamics

 In 1994 Morton and Silverman formulated a very general conjecture similar to the boundedness of the number of rational torsion points on elliptic curves.
 Specifically, they conjectured that the number of rational preperiodic points should be uniformly bounded with the constant depending only on the degree and dimension. \begin{conj}[\cite{Silverman7}] For any integers $d \geq 2$ and $D \geq 1$, there exists a constant $C(d,D,N)$ so that for any endomorphism $f:\P^N \to \P^N$ of degree $d$ we have

 for any number field $K$ with $[K:\Q] \leq D$. \end{conj}

-To get an idea of the scope of this conjecture, note that the existence of a constant $C(4,1,1)$ implies Mazur's theorem on rational torsion of elliptic curves and $C(4,D,1)$ implies Merel's theorem on the uniform boundedness of rational torsion for elliptic curves.
+To get an idea of the scope of this conjecture, note that the existence of a constant $C(4,1,1)$ implies Mazur's theorem on rational torsion of elliptic curves (without the specific classification of subgroups) and $C(4,D,1)$ implies Merel's theorem on the uniform boundedness of rational torsion for elliptic curves.

 We re-state the Morton-Silverman conjecture on the uniform boundedness of rational preperiodic points in the simple case of the rational numbers and dimension 1. \begin{conj} For any integer $d \geq 2$, there exists a constant $C(d)$ depending only on $d$ so that for any endomorphism $f:\P^1 \to \P^1$ of degree $d$ we have